rosg150498/family-quiz/README.md

 * The single page website quiz is to be viewed on a variety of device screens

+* The webpage is designed to be compatible with major web browsers including Chrome, Firefox, Safari and Edge

+* The webpage is designed to be accessible to all users, including those with disabilities or special needs

 ### Expectations

 ## Website Design Choices